iguessthislldo/opendds-devguide-converter/devguide/built_in_topics.rst

 In OpenDDS, Built-In-Topics are created and published by default to exchange information about DDS participants operating in the deployment.
 When OpenDDS is used in a centralized discovery approach using the ``DCPSInfoRepo`` service, the Built-In-Topics are published by this service.
 For DDSI-RTPS discovery, the internal OpenDDS implementation instantiated in a process populates the caches of the Built-In Topic DataReaders.
-See Section :ref:`7.3.3` for a description of RTPS discovery configuration.
+See Section :ref:`Configuring for DDSI-RTPS Discovery` for a description of RTPS discovery configuration.

 The IDL struct ``BuiltinTopicKey_t`` is used by the Built-In Topics.
 This structure contains an array of 16 octets (bytes) which corresponds to an InfoRepo identifier or a DDSI-RTPS GUID.

-.. _6.2:

 **********************************************
 Built-In Topics for DCPSInfoRepo Configuration